Fibre Fashion for INDIN

 Download 1800 Pixels JPEG Image.

-Exclusive Content: We offer an interview with Khajornsak Nakpan, approximately 908 words in length, for journalists to use at no cost.
-Access and download now.
+Interview Opportunity: Access an exclusive interview with Khajornsak Nakpan, spanning approximately 908 words, free for journalistic use.
+Download available now.
 Access Khajornsak Nakpan Interview Now.

-Explore our ready-to-use articles on Bio Melanin, available in multiple languages: German, Indonesian, Turkish, Hindi, Arabic (Standard), French, Dutch, Korean, Japanese, Russian, Chinese (Mandarin), Italian, Portuguese, English and Spanish, for your feature stories.
+Our articles on Bio Melanin, prepared for immediate use, are offered in several languages, including German, Indonesian, Turkish, Hindi, Arabic (Standard), French, Dutch, Korean, Japanese, Russian, Chinese (Mandarin), Italian, Portuguese, English and Spanish.

 A bio-fibre was synthesized from soil bacteria through a process that holistically considered the full production cycle, ensuring that it generated no waste.
 The final material contained melanin pigments similar to human skin tones, with hues comparable to those of people from Thailand.
 The results of this study can be further developed on a commercial scale to support sustainability.
 The proposed technology has applications in fashion design, where it can enhance individuals’ aesthetics and self-esteem.
 This research can help advance Thailand’s national development strategy to drive creativity through scientific innovation.